October 21, 1989: The day Jimmy Connors claimed the last of his 109 ATP titles

 The facts: Connors overcomes Bloom in three sets

-In October of 1989, Jimmy Connors was 37 years old.
+In October 1989, Jimmy Connors was 37 years old.
 Although he was seemingly not a contender for Grand Slam titles anymore (his last triumph in a major tournament was the US Open in 1983), he was still world No 13.
-“Jimbo” was still in good shape, and he had just proved that by adding a 108th tournament title to his list of achievements.
-He did that in Toulouse, where he defeated John McEnroe in the final (6-3, 6-3).
-A few weeks earlier he had eliminated world No 3 Stefan Edberg in the US Open fourth round, and in the quarter-finals he had pushed rising star Andre Agassi in a five-set battle that the teenager was lucky to escape.
+“Jimbo” was still in good shape, and he just proved that by adding a 108th tournament title to his list of achievements.
+He did that in Toulouse, where he defeated long-time rival John McEnroe in the final (6-3, 6-3).
+A few weeks earlier, he had eliminated world No 3 Stefan Edberg in the fourth round of the US Open, and in the quarter-finals, he had pushed rising star Andre Agassi in a five-set battle that the teenager was lucky to escape.

-To general astonishment, Connors lost the first set quite heavily (6-2) as Bloom didn’t seem overwhelmed by his first ATP final — nor by the fact that he was facing his childhood idol.
+To everyone’s surprise, Connors lost the first set quite heavily (6-2) as Bloom didn’t seem overwhelmed by his first ATP final, nor by the fact that he was facing his childhood idol.
 However, the former world No 1 changed tactics in the second set, going into the net more frequently to put more pressure on his unexperienced opponent.
 This strategy quickly paid off and Connors easily won the following sets 6-2, 6-1.

 “I was on my way to a fairy tale week as I won the first set 6-2 and went up a break 1-0 in the second set,” Bloom would recall in 2018, in a column for The New York Tennis Magazine.
 “At that time, I was looking at the full stadium, at the scoreboard and started preparing my winning speech and calculating how many ranking points I would get, and even about what restaurant I was going to celebrate in.
 But Connors had a different plan.… He simply raised his level of play.”